BU-DiSC/Qu-ART/README.md

 - Input files should be binary files containing 32-bit unsigned integer keys.
 - You can modify `run_experiments.sh` to change the number of repetitions, workload location, or which tree variants are tested.
-- Results are saved in CSV format for easy analysis.